Allen-Qiu/hrea/README.md

 (8) run the file hrea_amazon_level2_explore.py to explore the aspect-groups in second level

+## Datasets

+(1) amazon-aspects-category-distribution.txt includes the category-distribution of aspect terms

+(2) amazon-embeds.txt includes the words embeddings

+(3) amazon-aspects.txt includes the aspect groups

+(4) amazon-aspect-group-category-level1.txt includes aspect groups in the first level with categories

+(4) amazon-aspect-group-category-level2.txt includes aspect groups in the second level with categories

 ## Visualization

 This picture presents the encoded reviews in the Amazon dataset with each color representing a category.